St. Louis Browns: 1922–1940

 Ball had previously spent lavishly on the Browns, but gradually cut that spending to the bare minimum.
 He died in 1933, and his estate ran the team for three years, with Ball's former right-hand man Louis Von Weise as team president.
 The Ball estate mostly left the baseball side to player-manager and former Cardinals great Rogers Hornsby, whom Ball had hired in one of his last acts before his death.
 However, the Ball estate withheld badly needed capital that could have been used to get better players.
 Attendance sagged to the point that the other American League teams could not meet their travel expenses.
 In 1936, Rickey helped broker a sale to investment banker Donald Lee Barnes.
-His son-in-law, Bill DeWitt, was the team's general manager.
+Cardinals treasurer Bill DeWitt, Barnes' son-in-law, bought a minority stake in the Browns and became the team's general manager.
 To help finance the purchase, Barnes sold 20,000 shares of stock to the public at $5 a share, an unusual practice for a sports franchise.
 Soon afterward, he fired Hornsby after learning he was placing bets on horse races during games.